jchampemont/notedown/README.md

 - Run NoteDown from Maven : `mvn spring-boot:run`
 - Connect to the application at http://127.0.0.1:8080

-A default user is created : `admin@world.com` password : `admin`.

 An in-memory embedded H2 Database is used for development needs.

 Installation for production use
 -------------------------------
+Download latest release from here : https://github.com/jchampemont/notedown/releases

-See INSTALL.md file.
+See bundled INSTALL.md file for installation details.

 Upgrading from a previous version